Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Experiments

-\paragraph{Effectiveness in Different Pre-unlearning Models.} In this experiment, we use six different MU methods as pre-unlearning models in our $\text{MCU}_{\beta}$ framework.
+\paragraph{Effectiveness in Different Pre-unlearning Models.} In this experiment, we integrate various MU methods as pre-unlearning models into our $\text{MCU}_{\beta}$ framework under 10\% random data forgetting scenario on CIFAR-10 with PreResNet-110.
 Table~\ref{tab:end_ablation} compares the performance of these methods before and after incorporating the $\text{MCU}_{\beta}$.
-The results demonstrate that $\text{MCU}_{\beta}$ significantly enhances the performance of all MU methods.
+The results demonstrate that $\text{MCU}_{\beta}$ consistently enhances the performance of all MU methods.
 On average, the Avg.
-Gap is reduced by $49.71\%$, with particularly notable improvements in the UA metric.
+Gap across all methods is reduced by $48.99\%$, with particularly notable improvements in the UA metric.
+We further evaluate robustness using intentionally degraded pre-unlearning models in Figure~\ref{fig:ga_worst_case} (Appendix~\ref{app:ex}), demonstrating that MCU remains effective in improving unlearning performance even under adverse conditions.
+These results highlight the robustness of MCU across different $\bm{\theta}_p$.

-\paragraph{Effectiveness across Under-forgetting and Over-forgetting Pre-unlearning Models.} To further demonstrate the versatility of $\text{MCU}_{\beta}$, we evaluate its ability to handle both under-forgetting and over-forgetting scenarios in a pre-unlearning model.
+\paragraph{Effectiveness across Under-forgetting and Over-forgetting Pre-unlearning Models.} To further demonstrate the versatility of $\text{MCU}_{\beta}$, we evaluate its ability to handle both under-forgetting and over-forgetting scenarios of pre-unlearning models with the same data and architecture setting as Figure~\ref{fig:region_a}.
 While Figure~\ref{fig:over_under_forgetting_a} shows the under-forgetting case where RL is trained for $15$ epochs, we intentionally over-trained RL for $20$ epochs as an over-forgetting pre-unlearning model in Figure~\ref{fig:over_under_forgetting_b}.
 As shown in Figure~\ref{fig:over_under_forgetting}, $\text{MCU}_{\beta}$-RL consistently enhances RL in both scenarios.
 Specifically, it reduces the average gap across $D_f$, $D_r$, $D_t$ to $0.62$ in the under-forgetting scenario and $0.43$ in the over-forgetting scenario.
 These results highlight $\text{MCU}_{\beta}$’s adaptability across different pre-unlearning conditions.
-This is attributed to the adaptive unlearning penalty coefficient $\beta$, with the alignment condition \ding{202} handling over-forgetting and conditions \ding{203} and \ding{204} handling under-forgetting.
+This is attributed to the adaptive unlearning penalty coefficient $\beta$, with the calibration condition \ding{202} handling over-forgetting and conditions \ding{203} and \ding{204} handling under-forgetting.